Average signature of geodesic paths in compact Lie groups: Introduction

-As shown in \cite{Chen54} and \cite{Chen58}, the signature mapping is actually an \textit{faithful} group homomorphism (up to the so-called tree-like equivalence, which was later discovered by B. Hambly and T. Lyons in \cite{hambly2010uniqueness}) from the set of (piecewise) smooth paths $\cP$ (equipped with the concatenation of paths as the multiplication) into the tensor algebra $T((\R^n))$ (equipped with the tensor product).
-This result was further generalized to paths with bounded variation (\cite{hambly2010uniqueness}) and to rough paths with poor regularity (\cite{BGLY16}).
-Hence, all information of a path $\gamma$ can be encoded into its signature $\bS(\gamma)$, so that studying the tensor $\bS(\gamma)$ is equivalent to studying the path $\gamma$, and then one can take advantage of the rich algebraic structure of the tensor algebra to analyze the signature $\bS(\gamma)$ instead of working directly on the complicated path space $\cP$.
+As shown in \cite{Chen54} and \cite{Chen58}, the signature mapping is actually an \textit{faithful} group homomorphism (up to the so-called tree-like equivalence, which was later discovered by B. Hambly and T. Lyons in \cite{hambly2010uniqueness}) from the set of (piecewise) smooth paths $\cP$ (equipped with the concatenation of paths as the multiplication) into the completed tensor algebra $T((\R^n))$ (equipped with the tensor product).
+This result was further generalized to paths with bounded variation (\cite{hambly2010uniqueness}) and to rough paths with low regularity (\cite{BGLY16}).
+Hence, all information of an unparametrized path $\gamma$ can be encoded into its signature $\bS(\gamma)$, so that studying the tensor $\bS(\gamma)$ is equivalent to studying the path $\gamma$, and then one can take advantage of the rich algebraic structure of the tensor algebra to analyze the signature $\bS(\gamma)$ instead of working directly on the complicated path space $\cP$.
 For instance, thanks to the following shuffle identity for signature (see e.g. \cite{Freeliealgebras})

-(for any tensor $\ell_1, \ell_2 \in T(\R^n)$), the Stone-Weierstrass theorem guarantees that the set of linear functionals composition with the signature mappings $\{\langle \ell, \bS(\cdot) \rangle: \ell \in T(\R^n)\}$ is dense in the space of continuous functions on the path space $\cP$, which implies that nonlinear problem on the path space can be converted to a linear problem on the signature.
+(for any tensor $\ell_1, \ell_2 \in T(\R^n)$), the Stone-Weierstrass theorem guarantees that the set of linear functionals composition with the signature mappings $\{\langle \ell, \bS(\cdot) \rangle: \ell \in T(\R^n)\}$ is dense in the space of continuous functions on the path space $\cP$, which is often called the universal approximation theorem for the signature, see e.g. \cite{Chevyrev2022signaturekernel} or \cite{LLN2013}.
 As a consequence, the \textit{expected signature} can characterize finite Borel measures on the path space $\cP$: for any two $\mu_1, \mu_2$ finite Borel measures on $\cP$,

 provided both integrals are well defined and satisfy some additional analytical properties, see \cite{Chevyrev2016chf} and \cite{Chevyrev2022signaturekernel}.
 These nice properties make signature a feasible and powerful tool in many application areas such as statistics and machine learning \cite{kiraly2019kernels}, \cite{CK2016}, \cite{Chevyrev2022signaturekernel}, \cite{Lemercier2021}, \cite{lou2023pcf-gan}, \cite{Cass2021general}; mathematical finance and stochastic control \cite{Kalsi2020Optimal}, \cite{Bayer2021stopping}, stochastic analysis \cite{Cass2024}, \cite{Friz2022magnus} among others.